20 Airplane Facts for Kids in 2023 (Fun & Interesting Facts)

-From passenger planes, jumbo jets, private jets, and military jets, there are numerous types of airplanes depending on the use case.
+From passenger airplane, jumbo jets, private jets, and military jets, there are numerous types of airplanes depending on the use case.
 Commercial airplanes dominate the sky and are usually the ones you see soaring above you.

 How do airplanes fly

 The intricate engineering of modern airplanes doesn’t allow a two-line explanation.
-But to give you a basic idea, there are two types of airplanes, propeller-driven and jet planes.
+But to give you a basic idea, there are two types of airplanes, propeller-driven and jet engine planes.
 Propeller-driven planes use engines and propellers to get the boost required to stay in the air.
-Whereas jet planes involve a rocket-like mechanism to travel forward through the air.
+Whereas jet engine planes involve a rocket-like mechanism to travel plane forward through the air.